-Tropical Uniform: The Tropical uniform consists of a Navy Blue Cal Maritime shirt, Navy Blue summer sea term or Navy Blue division shirt and khaki shorts (shade of khaki must match shade of khaki uniform) or Navy blue work pants

-(engine).
-Authorized footwear is tennis shoes or boat shoes, unless on daywork or engine duty where steel toed boots must be worn.
+Tropical Uniform: The Tropical uniform consists of a Cal Maritime shirt, Summer Sea Term or Divisional shirt and khaki shorts (shade of khaki must match shade of khaki uniform).
+Authorized footwear is tennis shoes or boat shoes, unless on daywork.
+The Tropical Uniform is not authorized within the engine room.
 No crocks allowed during uniform hours.
+If a hat is worn it shall be a blue Cal Maritime ball cap.
+No branded or other caps are permitted.
 Tropical uniform is authorized only at the discretion of the Captain.